 -“The Young Pope”, which tracks comments on social networks and responds to them with phrases from the Bible.

 -A model to determine the exact market value of real estate objects.
-Due to the developed algorithm, hundreds of static and dynamic parameters of each object of real estate (measurable features: area, location, and non-measurable: colours, availability of solar panels, quality of furniture, etc.) are analysed, as well as the dynamics of the market and the history of sales in the region.
+Due to the developed algorithm, hundreds of static and dynamic parameters of each object of real estate (measurable features: area, location, and non-measurable: colors, availability of solar panels, quality of furniture, etc.) are analyzed, as well as the dynamics of the market and the history of sales in the region.
 The developed model gives an accurate estimate of the value of real estate in 95% of cases, as if it was done by a human real estate expert.

 -Diagnosis of cancer on the basis of analysis of a large amount of magnetic resonance tomography results and providing recommendations to patients.